 MODIS data does bring up some potentially controversial findings.
-The fact that fire regimes showing changes in onset or duration are all clustered around where key decision-makers work is one.
+The fact that fire regimes showing changes in onset or duration are often clustered around where key decision-makers work is one.
 Another is the way that forestry activity is often an outlier is another.
-Another is that the focus of burning in wheatbelts seems to reflect protection of adjacent land-uses (also true in south-west Australia).
+Another is that the focus of burning in wheatbelts seems to reflect extrinsic instead of intrinsic goals - protection of adjacent land-uses (also true in south-west Australia).
 Any discussion on these that might be generated is worthwhile.

 The bottom line is that our continent is a diverse and complex place, and any view of it must reflect that complexity.
-Given the urgency of mitigating or adapting to climate change we must recognise this.
+We must recognise this, given the urgency of mitigating or adapting to climate change.

 One final thought for bushfire researchers...
 While it may be tempting to analyse complete sets of data from large databases to test hypotheses about fire dynamics, a failure to recognise the diversity of fire regimes may cause unnecessary errors in your findings.
 For example, an identified relationship between grassfire activity and dew point temperature might be something that is already included in the grasslands' response to seasonal climate patterns.
 That might be included in the basis for that fire regime.
-An a priori focus on the regime might allow attention to be placed on other, perhaps more relevant, patterns.
+Forest fuels respond to dew point through fine fuel moisture content.
+Also, an a priori recognition of outliers in the regime might allow attention to be placed on other, perhaps more relevant, patterns.